Internships with the Cities Programme

 Is it paid?

-No, interns do not recieve a wage.
+No, interns do not receive a wage.
 They do however receive an honorarium to cover travel and meal costs.

-We have been fully subscribed with interns since first opening the program so have not set another intake date.
-However, please feel to forward an email expressing your interest to Programme Manager, Elizabeth Ryan.
-Interns are often selected based on the match between their skill set and interest and the projects and opportunities on offer at the time of enquiry.
+We have been fully subscribed with interns since first opening the program, we have not set another intake date for 2014.
+However, please feel to forward an email expressing your interest to firstname.lastname@example.org .
+Interns are usually selected based on the match between their skill set and interest and the projects and opportunities on offer at the time of enquiry.